The Best 10 Day Vietnam Itinerary

 Day 1 – Ho Chi Minh City

-You will start you trip in the southern city of Ho Chi Minh City also known as Saigon.
+You will start you trip in the southern city of Ho Chi Minh City, which also goes by the name of Saigon.
 Here you will be able to walk around this city, browse the museums and markets, as well as take some day trips.
 Day 1 takes you around the main attractions that the city has to offer.
-These include:
+You can easily make your way out of your hotel and go on a self guided walking tour of the city.
+Some of the main attractions include:

 (1) The War Remnants Museum